cardano-foundation/CIPs/CIP-0030/README.md

 ##### Can extensions add their own endpoints and/or error codes?

 Yes.
 Extensions may introduce new endpoints or error codes, and modify existing ones.
+Although, it is recommended that endpoints are namespaced.
 Extensions may even change the rules outlined in this very proposal.
 The idea being that wallet providers should start off implementing this CIP, and then walk their way to implementing their chosen extensions.

 ##### Are wallet expected to implement all extensions?